Christine Chen: Commercial talent

 Chen had a cameo role in the 2007 award-winning independent film Fortune Hunters, portrayed a newscaster Maureen Yandle in Lifetime movie An Upstanding Citizen, and played both city council person and monorail rider in the only Seattle-filmed episode of Frasier, "Frasier Crane Day".
 She also appeared in a scene in the documentary The King of Kong: a Fistful of Quarters.

 Chen returned to doing sporadic commercial work after a 10-year hiatus.
 In 2015, she was cast as a sportscaster in a three-part Jack Link's Beef Jerky commercial series "Sasquatch in Training" alongside Boomer Esiason and Clay Matthews.
-She also completed filming for NYU Langone as an emergency preparedness spokesperson.